ietf/id-guidelines/README.md

 ## Format

 Formatting is automatically taken care of when Internet-Drafts are submitted in XML form.
-Authors of such drafts have very few formatting issues to consider.
+Authors of such I-Ds have very few formatting issues to consider.
 The primary consideration is ensuring the tools are able to render the various formats.
 In particular, the content of the XML must be amenable to rendering with the 72 character per line restriction in the text format.

-Authors preparing Internet-Drafts in plain text must ensure the document conforms to many formatting rules.
+Authors preparing Internet-Drafts in plain-text must ensure the document conforms to many formatting rules.

 The format constraints for a plain-text I-D are primarily the same as those for